broadinstitute/gnomad-blog/content/posts/2025-01-gnomad-toolbox.md

    ![Screenshot of Jupyter notebook filtering to pLoF variants used to compute gene constraint metrics](../images/toolbox_screenshot_6.png "Filtering to pLoF variants used to compute gene constraint metrics")

 We are interested in crafting this toolbox with input from our community.
 We encourage our users to discuss any other desired functionality on our [forum](https://discuss.gnomad.broadinstitute.org/), and we highly encourage anyone interested in contributing new functionality to the toolbox to do so via [pull request](https://github.com/broadinstitute/gnomad-toolbox/pulls).

+#### Acknowledgments

+We thank the rest of the gnomAD Production team for brainstorming function ideas and specifically thank Michael Wilson for reviewing the blog post draft.

+*Updated in February 2025 to change author list ordering to reflect contributions to the gnomAD toolbox rather than blog post authorship.*